ney-l/password-manager/README.md

 ## Features:
-- Fields you can save Website, Email/Username, Password
+- Fields you can save: Website, Email/Username, Password.
-- Let's you generate a random password because we have all been here so you don't have to do this
+- Let's you generate a random password so you don't have to do this:
 - ![img.png](docs/img.png)
-- Generated password is automatically copied to your clipboard
+- Generated password is automatically copied to your clipboard.
 - Email/Username is prefilled with your most email/username.
 This value is hardcoded in the code.
-- The app validates your entries to make sure no field was left empty.
+- The app validates your entries to make sure no field remains left empty.
 - You are asked to confirm the credentials before the data is saved.

 ## Disclaimer ⚠️